We are a team of Registered Dietitians (and a Registered Social Worker), each with a specialized area of expertise including:

 We acknowledge body diversity and practice from a weight inclusive lens using self compassion, science-based nutrition, and food relationship counseling.

 We hold space for clients to share their lived experience in order to fully appreciate their perspectives, concerns, and barriers.
+We aim for a trauma-informed and neurodiversity-affirming practice.

 Vision